audio-imagination/audio-imagination.github.io/paper_submission.markdown

 * Should be double blind as per NeurIPS policy.

 Paper will be submitted through Openreview.
-Openreview Submission Link - [Openreview Audio Imagination 2024](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/Audio_Imagination#tab-your-consoles)
+Submission Link will be available on Aug 18th.
+Openreview Submission Link - [Openreview Audio Imagination 2024](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/Audio_Imagination)

 ## Demo Track